 About the Author

-Sandra Consilio is the Director of Learning at MIND Research Institute.
+Sandra Consilio is the Education Success Director for Texas at MIND Research Institute.
 She holds a Master of Education (M.Ed.) focused in Educational Leadership and Administration.